What are some of the best Derek Jeter RCs to collect?

 The multiple All-Star retired after the 2014 season with the sixth highest hit total (3,464) in major league history.

-Jeter’s consistency has ensured that his cards are extremely valuable in the present day, and we’ve come up with a guide to take you through everything you need to know about the best options.
+Jeter’s consistency has ensured that his cards are extremely valuable in the present day.
+We’ve come up with a guide to take you through everything you need to know about the best options.

 The Best Derek Jeter Rookie Cards